Manisha123854/Social-Media-Web-App/README.md

 Tic Tac Toe is a two-player game played on a 3x3 grid.
 Two players take turns marking the squares on the grid with their symbols.
 The objective is to be the first to get three of their symbols in a row, either horizontally, vertically, or diagonally.

 - Game Grid: The game is played on a 3x3 board.
 - Winning Condition: To win, a player needs to have three of their symbols in a row, either horizontally, vertically, or diagonally.
 - Player Options:
     - Player 1: The first player.
     - Player 2: The second player.

 # Game Rules
 - Players choose between the symbols "X" and "O."
 - Player 1 plays first and uses the "X" mark, while Player 2 plays second and uses the "O" mark.
 - Players take turns making moves, with Player 1 starting.
 - A player marks any of the 3x3 squares with their mark ("X" or "O") with the intention of creating a straight line horizontally, vertically, or diagonally.
 - The game ends with two possible outcomes:
-  a.
-One player successfully gets three of their marks in a row (vertically, horizontally, or diagonally) and wins the game.
+      -  One player successfully gets three of their marks in a row (vertically, horizontally, or diagonally) and wins the game.
-  b.
-If no player can create a straight line with their own mark, the game ends in a draw/tie.
+      -  If no player can create a straight line with their own mark, the game ends in a draw/tie.

 # Features
 - Supports two-player gameplay.